 - Add the oats to a blender and grind into a fine powder.

-- Place in a bowl with the eggs, yoghurt and other ingredients and mix to combine, Allow to sit for about 10 mins, just for the oats to soak in some of the liquid.
+- Place in a bowl with the eggs, yoghurt and other ingredients and mix to combine, Allow to sit for at least 10 mins.

-- Spray a non stick crepe pan placed over a low heat (make sure you don’t have the heat too high) with some cooking oil spray and cook the pancakes until you start to see bubble apears on the surface (I use 2.5 tbs of batter per pancakes, which gave me 8 pancakes) and then carefully flip over.
+- Spray a non stick crepe pan placed over a low heat (make sure you don’t have the heat too high) with some cooking oil spray and cook the pancakes (I use 2-3 tbs of batter per pancake) until you start to see bubble appear on the surface and then carefully flip over.
 A spatula should slide under easily, if it doesn't they are not quite done.

 - I cook two pancakes at a time, so that there is enough room on the pan to easily flip over.

 - Repeat with the rest of the mixture

 - Serve the pancakes with fruit or toppings of choice.